KaushikMaz/daily_projects/README.md

 # scrimba_projects

-Hi, This repository contains all the projects that I have self made while going through the scrimba front end development career path
+This repository contains all the projects that I have self made while going through the scrimba front end development career path